-This report contains the financial information of the City of Madison's Tax Incremental District No. 46.
-The summary statements were prepared from data recorded in the following City of Madison fund and the City of Madison's long-term debt:
+This report contains the financial information of the City of Madison's Tax Incremental District No. 47.
+The summary statements were prepared from data recorded in the following City of Madison fund and long-term debt:

 Capital Projects Fund

 Detailed descriptions of the purpose of this fund and long-term debt can be found in the City of Madison's basic financial statements.